 - Main South Road (SH1) will be widened to two lanes in each direction from the passing lanes north of Rolleston to Robinsons Road.
 A new section of motorway will be built from Robinsons Road to join the Christchurch Southern Motorway Stage 1 (CSM1) at Halswell Junction Road.
-A median safety barrier will separate oncoming trac.
-The existing Rolleston Drive and Hoskyns Road trac signals will not change as part of this project.
+A median safety barrier will separate oncoming traffic.
+The existing Rolleston Drive and Hoskyns Road traffic signals will not change as part of this project.

 - Weedons Road will be realigned at Levi Road, with the priority changing at this intersection.

 - A new local road next to the railway line will provide alternative access to properties along the western side of Main South Road.

 - Direct access to properties along both sides of Main South Road (from Weedons Road to Robinsons Road will be removed to improve safety).